 This shows that the CoQ10 treatment might help improve heart function, restore the optimal levels of production of energy, and lower oxidative damage.
 And all of that can help treat heart failure.

 A lot of people take CoQ10 supplements to help treat high blood pressure, heart arrhythmia, coronary artery disease, congestive heart failure, and atherosclerosis.

-From all organs in the body, the lungs are the those who have most contact with oxygen.
+From all organs in the body, the lungs are those who have lost contact with oxygen.
 Therefore they are more prone to oxidative damage.

-Furthermore, according to another study CoQ10 supplements helped improve the exercise performance in people with COPD.
+Furthermore, according to another study CoQ10 supplements helped improve the exercise performance in those with COPD.
 These people had better heart rate and tissue oxygenation after taking CoQ10.